jinghuazhao/FM-pipeline/README.md

 sketched in the diagram below ![one](files/fm-pipeline.png) the procedure attempts identify causal variants from region(s) showing significant SNP-trait association.

-A typical process involves the following steps,
+The process involves the following steps,
 1. Extraction of effect (beta)/z statistics from GWAS summary statistics (.sumstats),
 2. Extraction of correlation from the reference panel among overlapped SNPs from 1 and the reference panel containing individual level data.
 3. Information from 1 and 2 above is then used as input for finemapping.